ripmge/mgs/readme.md

 ### Default Credentials

 These credentials are for administrative or console access.
-Windows and Linux credentials are not part of the lab challenges.
+Windows credentials are not part of the lab challenges.

 | System | Credentials |